carlospramalheira/covid19/README.md

 do "https://github.com/carlospramalheira/covid19/raw/master/scripts/covid.do"
 ```

 We strongly advice to download raw data using STATA.
 Alternatively you can download _.csv_ files from the _**datasets**_ folder above to use with R, Microsoft Excel or other program.
-Please bear in mind: these files might not be uptdate as oftenly!
+Please bear in mind: these files might not be uptdated as oftenly!

 ## Data Sources:
 ### Portuguese Oficial Reports